Required Courses and Suggested Schedules

 Engineering Physics is a collaborative degree program between the School of Engineering and the Department of Physics and Astronomy.
 The Department of Physics and Astronomy has responsibility for management of the program, however, students intending to major in Engineering Physics must be accepted into the School of Engineering.
 The Bachelor of Science in Engineering Physics is offered in four design concentrations – Aerospace Systems, Chemical Systems, Digital Electronic Systems, and Electromechanical Control Systems.
 This section of the Handbook lists the required courses and offers suggested schedules for meeting the requirements of the different concentrations.
 The required credits vary slightly depending on the concentration chosen, but are each approximately 128 – 130 hours.
 All Engineering Physics degree concentrations meet or exceed the minimum requirements for math, science, engineering and engineering-related courses specified by ABET.
 Graduating with a BS in Engineering Physics is contingent upon completing or having credit for all required courses or approved course substitutions, rather than completion of a specific number of credit hours.

-Students majoring in Engineering Physics are subject to the requirements of the KU Core Curriculum.
-By completing the required courses listed for the different Engineering Physics concentrations, the requirements of the KU Core Curriculum for Goal 1 Outcome 1 and 2, Goal 3 (natural science), Goal 5, and Goal 6 are fulfilled.
-The curricula are designed so that the remaining requirements of the KU Core can be met by an additional 15 credit hours of course work.
+Students who enrolled in or after Fall 2013 are subject to the requirements of the KU Core Curriculum.
+By completing the required courses listed for the different Engineering Physics concentrations, the requirements of the KU Core Curriculum for Goal 1 Outcomes 1 and 2, Goal 3 (natural science), Goal 5, and Goal 6 are fulfilled.
+The remaining requirements of the KU Core can be met by an additional l5 credit hours of course work.
 Credit from advanced placement or course transfers may be used to satisfy KU Core requirements.
 Proposed places in the curriculum for taking courses satisfying the remaining KU Core requirements are included in the Suggested Schedules.
 In some cases the requirements of the KU Core Curriculum can be met by a non-course educational experience.
 Students who were admitted prior to the implementation of the KU Core or who had the option to opt out of the KU Core are required to satisfy the 15 credit hours of general education courses specific to Engineering Physics.
 For students to whom this applies, check with your advisor to see what courses have been preapproved to meet the general education requirements.